 Butter cakes are probably the most popular type of cake.
 Classic American cakes typically consist of two layers of buttery cake that are filled and covered with a sweet frosting.

-Butter cakes contain some form of fat, usually butter, margarine, oil, or shortening.
-Early cakes were leavened only by the air beaten into the butter and eggs during the mixing process.
+Butter cakes contain fat, usually butter, margarine, oil, or shortening.
+Early cakes were leavened only by the air beaten into the butter and eggs during mixing.

-Most cakes today include some sort of leaveners, such as baking powder or baking soda, along with proper mixing techniques to produce a lighter-textured cake.
+Today’s cakes include some sort of learners, such as baking powder or baking soda, and proper mixing techniques to produce a lighter-textured cake.